greg-raven/Uncommon-Sense/_posts/2021-03-07-private-thoughts.md

 tag: 'Charles A. Lindbergh Jr.'
 ---

-Isn’t it strange that we talk least about the things we think about most?
+Isn't it strange that we talk least about the things we think about most?